 Our research is editorially independent but we may earn a commission for purchases made through our links.

-If you live in Dallas, Texas, these 10 spots listed below make for great weekend getaways not just because they offer unique attractions but also because they all are a three-hour drive or less from Dallas.
-From shopping spots to outdoor recreation to top notch museums, say no to another boring weekend.
-Discover your new favorite place by visiting these 10 awesome locations outside of Dallas.
+If you live in Dallas, these top vacation spots in Texas make for great weekend getaways not just because they offer unique attractions but also because they all are a three-hour drive or less from Dallas.
+From shopping spots to outdoor recreation to top-notch museums, say no to another boring weekend.
+Discover your new favorite place by visiting these awesome locations outside of Dallas.

 YOU'RE ALL SET!